docsteveharris/paper-spotepi/readme.md

 Archive:
+	- drop patients with rxlimits from second half @done(2016-03-02) @project(abstract)
+	- 95%CI for delay when refusing admission @done(2016-03-02) @project(abstract)
+	- 95%CI for delay with high occupancy @done(2016-03-02) @project(abstract)
+	- refocus using themes in Chen VA paper and Stelfox paper @done(2016-03-02) @project(intro)
+	- explain concept of tracking patients not admitted @done(2016-03-02) @project(intro) emphasise USP that we have followed all patients
+	- explain why mortality analysis in subgroup of patients rejected @done(2016-03-02) @project(methods)
+	- add in  @done(2016-03-02) @project(methods)
+		Cox proportional hazards were used to model survival with a shared frailty (random effect) for hospitals which was is reported as a Median Hazard Ratio (MHR).[Bengtsson and Dribe, 2010, #60939] The proportional hazards assumption was checked by inspecting plots of smoothed exponentiated standardised Schoënfeld residuals, and re-entering terms using time-varying co-efficients where necessary.
+	- mortality by treatment decision? @done(2016-03-02) @project(results)
+	- add back in incidence per 1000 admissions @done(2016-03-02) @project(results)
+		see old working
+	- sort out table and figure numbering @done(2016-03-02) @project(results)
+	- comments to move to the discussion @done(2016-03-02) @project(results)
+		- suggesting that, unless there are unmeasured patient level risk factors more important than those already measured, this variability is not due to incomplete risk adjustment.
+	- add decision making into survival model  @done(2016-03-02) @project(results)
+		not because you are interested in its effect, but because you wish to examine the MHR after adjusting for decision - and whether or not that is how 'site' contributes to outcome
+		- estimate model
+		- report/comment if makes a difference to MHR
+		- add note into results re this
+	- figure 1 (strobe plus pathways) @done(2016-03-02) @project(figures)
+		- a strobe
+		- b recommended
+		- c decision
+	- figure 2 (time2icu) @done(2016-03-02) @project(figures)
+		borrow from spot early code
+	- supplementary @done(2016-03-02) @project(figures)
+		- incidence and case finding
+		- daily hazard
+		- severity of illness and outcome
+		- critical care occupancy
+		- schoenfeld_residuals_icnarc_score.jpg
+	- maybe @done(2016-03-02) @project(figures)
+		- time 2 icu figure
+	- table 1 (baseline characteristics) @done(2016-03-02) @project(tables)
+		- modifications
+					- with age categories
+					- peri-arrest status
+					- assessment timing
+	- table 2 (occupancy effects) @done(2016-03-02) @project(tables)
+	- convert to tables 3a and 3b @done(2016-03-02) @project(tables)
+		- table 3 (determinants of decision to admit)
+		- table 4 (determinants of prompt admission)
+	- incidence table @done(2016-03-02) @project(tables)
+		- caption
+			The bottom line shows the monthly incidence of patients categorised by NEWS Risk Class referred to, and assessed on the ward by critical care.
+Above this, incidence rate ratios (IRR) with 95%CI	are reported for hospital, and timing factors.
+	- bed pressure:  high/medium/low @done(2016-03-02) @project(inbox)
+	- fluctuates with season of the year: need figure to back this up @done(2016-03-02) @project(inbox)
+	- add follow-up metric @done(2016-03-01) @project(inbox)
+	- convert -- to 'to' @done(2016-03-02) @project(inbox)
+		 e.g.
+			(rate ratio 1.82, 1.35 to 2.46)
+			(≥12 hours: rate ratio 1.77, 1.07 to 2.93)
+	- convert incidence model to per 1000 admission metric @done(2016-03-02) @project(inbox)
+	- double check occupancy order in markdown now you have re-levelled room_cmp2  @done(2016-03-02) @project(inbox)
+	- check levels of age category predictors in models (k1 not k0 as baseline) @done(2016-03-02) @project(inbox)
 	- redo predictors @done(2016-02-09) @project(@next)
 	- add in time-varying covariates to survival models @done(2016-02-09) @project(@next)
 	- drop site level predictors except from incidence model @done(2016-02-09) @project(@next)